CFC-Servers/cfc_gmod_scripts/README.md

 # Development
+**Halt!**
+Are you **100% sure** your idea doesn't fit better in its own repo, or perhaps another one of our addons?
+Loose-knit script repos like this are in danger of turning into a unmaintainable dumping ground.
+Please do your best to keep it clean and reasonable.

 ⚠️ The project structure and these rules are subject to change as we add more scripts.

 All scripts should follow these rules: